readmeio/oas/packages/oas/README.md

 console.log(OpenAPIPruner.init(petstore).removePath('/pet').prune());
 ```

-Referenced Path Items are retained for operation-level removals because they cannot be partially transformed without rewriting their shared target.
-Removing an entire referenced path removes the Path Item and any components that are no longer reachable.
-The pruner also rejects removals that would break a `$ref` from a surviving operation.
+Referenced Path Items in paths and webhooks are retained intact for operation-level removals because they cannot be partially transformed without rewriting their shared target.
+Removing an entire referenced path or webhook removes the Path Item and any components that are no longer reachable when it is not used elsewhere.
+The pruner rejects removals that would break a `$ref` from a surviving operation.

 ## FAQ